cockroachdb/terraform-provider-cockroach/DEVELOPMENT.md

 ## Questions?

-If you're a CRL employee, feel free to reach out to the App Platform team or hop into #_cc-terraform.
+If you're a CRL employee, feel free to reach out to the Console team or hop into #_cc-terraform.

 If you're an external contributor, first of all, thank you!
 The best way to contact us is with a GitHub issue.
 Any and all feedback is welcome.